atrocore/atropim/docs/en/user-guide/views-and-panels.md

 ![Plate view cfg](../../_assets/views-and-panels/plate-view-cfg.jpg)

-Within the TreoPIM system the plate view is available only for [products](./products.md).
+Within the AtroPIM system the plate view is available only for [products](./products.md).

 ## Small List Views